• Skip to primary navigation

 We love exploring different painting techniques.
 Take a look at my collection of painting ideas for kids for more fun and creative art projects to try!

-For this project, I created a tree printable to make this craft even easier for you.
-This template is available to my email subscribers as part of my free printable resource library.
-Sign up to my email list below to gain instant access.
+For this project, I created a free printable template to make this art project even easier for you.
+This template is available to my email subscribers.
+Fill out the form below to get the free template.

 We love to learn about famous artists and get inspired to create art projects in the same style.
 Take a look at this Van Gogh inspired art using forks and this beautiful Monet water lilies art project for more fun ideas.